datocms/gatsby-source-datocms/README.md

 `
 ```

+The fragments you can use are:

+* `GatsbyDatoCmsFixed`: "blur-up" technique to show a preview of the image while it loads;
+* `GatsbyDatoCmsFixed_tracedSVG`: "traced placeholder" SVG technique to show a preview of the image while it loads;
+* `GatsbyDatoCmsFixed_noBase64`: no preview effects.

+`gatsby-image` will automatically use WebP images when the browser supports the file format.
+If the browser doesn’t support WebP, `gatsby-image` will fall back to the default image format.

 ### Responsive fixed

 If you make queries with resolutions then Gatsby automatically generates images with 1x, 1.5x, 2x, and 3x versions so your images look great on whatever screen resolution of device they're on.
 If you're on a retina class screen, notice how much sharper these images are.